SageHack/hacklair/content/my-favorite-documentaries.md

 description = "Interesting hacker activist documentaries to watch"
 +++

-Here’s a list of a docus I enjoyed and recommend.
+Here’s my list of documentaries and recommend.

 ## Some privacy tools
 Before we begin...

 Here’s [The Pirate Bay](http://uj3wazyk5u4hnvtk.onion/) .onion address.
 You’ll need the [Tor Browser Bundle](https://www.torproject.org/projects/torbrowser.html.en) to visit.
-If you need a good VPN check out [CryptoStorm.is](http://cryptostorm.is/).
+If you need a good VPN, check out [CryptoStorm.is](http://cryptostorm.is/).
 Enjoy ;)

 ---

 ### I am
 This is my favorite docu ever.
 By former Jim Carrey (Ace Ventura producer).
-Guy got hit by weird sickness after bike accident and choose to seek out the meaning of life.
-Made me cry.
+Guy got hit by weird sickness after a bike accident and choose to seek out the meaning of life.
+It made me cry.

 [Website](http://www.iamthedoc.com/)